rosberry/texstyle/README.md

 }
 ```

-It allows you to reuse the styles accross the app.
+It allows you to reuse the styles across the app.

 Next, create a `Text` instance.
 It contains string value and style: